radiantearth/radiant-mlhub/docs/source/datasets.rst

 the archives for all collections associated with a given dataset.
 This method downloads the archives for all associated collections into the given output directory and returns a list of the paths to these archives.

+If a file of the same name already exists for any of the archives, this method will check whether the downloaded file is complete by comparing its size against the size of the remote file.
+If they are the same size, the download is skipped, otherwise the download will be resumed from the point where it stopped.
+You can control this behavior using the ``if_exists`` argument.
+Setting this to
+``"skip"`` will skip the download for existing files *without* checking for completeness (a bit faster since it doesn't require a network request), and setting this to ``"overwrite"`` will overwrite any existing file.

 .. code-block:: python

     >>> dataset = Collection.fetch('bigearthnet_v1')